BMB-STAT/BMB-STAT8/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:2d5d9caa69
 ## Residuals plot

 Take a look at the residuals plot.
-With a good fit, you should see a random distribution of points either side of the line.
-If you see a consistent pattern, it indicates that there is a consistent difference between the fitted line and the data and that the wrong shape of line is fitted.
+With a good fit, you should see a random distribution of residuals either side of the horizontal line.
+If you see a consistent pattern, it indicates that there is a consistent difference between the fitted line and the data and that the wrong shape of line has been fitted.

 Does this plot indicate a good fit?